Mahagauri: Legend

-She then appeared in front of the gods who were praying to her at the Himalayas for the destruction of Shumbha and Nishumbha, and worriedly asked them who they were worshipping.
-She then reflected and answered her own question and concluded that the gods were praying to her after being defeated by the asuras Shumbha and Nishumbha.
-Parvati then turned black out of pity for the gods and was called Kali.
-She then transformed into Chandi (Chandraghanta) and killed asura Dhumralochana.
+Koushiki went to the battle.
+She transformed into Chandi (Chandika) and killed asura Dhumralochana.
 Chanda and Munda were killed by the goddess Chamunda who appeared out from the third eye of Chandi.
 Chandi then killed Raktabija and his clones, while Chamunda drank their blood.
-Parvati turned into Kaushiki again and killed Shumbha and Nishumbha, after which she transformed back into Mahagauri.
-Hence Parvati killed Shumbha and Nishumbha, giving her the titles of Mahasaraswati or Ambika in the Shiva Purana and the Devi Mahatmya (part of the Markandeya Purana) respectively.
+Ultimately goddess Kaushiki killed Shumbha and Nishumbha, that giving her the titles of Mahasaraswati or Ambika. in the Shiva Purana and the Devi Mahatmya (part of the Markandeya Purana) respectively.

-Mounted upon the back of an ox, she rode back home to Kailasha, where Shiva awaited for her.
+After that she transformed back into Mahagauri.
+Mounted upon the back of an ox, rode back home to Kailasha, where Shiva awaited for her.
 The two became reunited once again and lived happily with their sons, Kartikeya and Ganesha.